TechAwards is a reader-supported website. Purchases made through links may earn a commission.

 Biggest Difference Between EX1 LE and EX3

 If you’ve narrowed down your choices to the EX1 LE and EX3, there aren’t any major differences between the two bikes.
-The EX3 features a few upgrades, but by and large the two bikes are very similar when compared side-by-side.
+At last check the EX1 was no longer available at the Echelon website, so you may want to focus your attention on the EX3 which features a few upgrades, but by and large the two bikes are very similar when compared side-by-side.

 The biggest upgrades the EX3 offers include an upgraded competition-style seat, upgraded resistance adjustment knob, newer motor, new triangular tubing, and the options to pick between three different color options for your bike.

 If you’re just wanting to get a great ride, but aren’t overly fixated on the upgrades, then I’d say the EX1 is still a great choice.
 If you want a few of the upgrades I mentioned, and also want to choose from one of the three colors the EX3 offers, then it’s a great option as well.

 I own an EX3, and it’s great bike, for what that’s worth.